 Or Piazza Della Repubblica.
 This was just 8 minutes walking (750 m) from where we stayed.
 And the traffic was a rush, so i took a quick photo while crossing the road.

-The Fountain (originally called Aqua Pia) was commission in 1870 by Pope Pius IX.
+The Fountain (originally called Aqua Pia) was commissioned in 1870 by Pope Pius IX.
 The fountain was completed in 18 years, and in 1901, sculptures of Naiads (Greek mythology : spirits residing over water bodies) were made by Mario Rutelli.

 Via Nazionale, the long road that originates from Repubblica, is home to several high-end hotels and stores.